 How Do I Convert Readers into Leads?

 The easiest way to convert your readers into leads is to place calls to action within your blog posts.
 Ask them to do something, whether it’s to sign up for your newsletter or business blog or offer them something free.
 People like the word free and will quickly trade their email in exchange for a free e-book on how to do something or somehow improves their life.

 Make sure a contact and blog sign-up form are available on every page.
 You want to make it easy to get in touch with you or to sign up because people are lazy.
 If they have to go search for it, they will probably get distracted and forget to do it.
 You don’t have to make the forms very large, just convenient and available.
 After all, one of the most valuable things you can gain from a business blog is a high-quality email list of people who are interested in you and your products.

 Search Engine Optimization (SEO)

 Increase your search engine rankings by using effective SEO methods in your blog posts.
 Regular posting, keywords, keyword phrases, metadata and alt tags are how search engines find you and rank you.
-Effectively using them will increase your search engine rankings and make it easier for the search engine spiders to find you.
+Efficiently using them will increase your search engine rankings and make it easier for the search engine spiders to see you.